tatsumoto-ren/tatsumoto-ren.github.io/blog/i-stopped-using-matrix.md

 In that year,
-I created DJT (Daily Japanese Thread), a Japanese learning community on Matrix dedicated to discussing about the [AJATT](whats-ajatt.html) method of language learning.
+I created DJT (Daily Japanese Thread), a Japanese learning community on Matrix dedicated to talking about the [AJATT](whats-ajatt.html) method of language learning.
 For a long time,
 I tried to persuade people to join Matrix, but now it's time to cut my losses and move on.